Contents

 Be aware of the types of snakes that are common in the area you are visiting, and learn how to identify them.

-If you are bitten by a snake, seek medical attention immediately.
+If a snake bites you, seek medical attention immediately.

 Remember, prevention is the best way to protect yourself against snake bites.